charmed-kubernetes/jenkins/docs/releases/stable/index.md

 ### Reset release_x.xx from `default` git branches

-Once all repositories are tagged, we need to create release branches from `main`.
+We need to create release branches from
+`main`.
 This will be our snapshot from which we test, fix, and subsequently promote to the new release.